-1. Accent with Natural Woods
+1. Natural Woods

 Kathleen points out that when you go to the spa, you’ll often see furniture and design accents in natural woods, especially bamboos.
 You can find bath accessories like bath mats and bath caddies in bamboo and this can add to the overall Zen feel of your bathroom.
 (Here are my favorite wood bath accessories.)

-2. Use Neutral, Natural Colors and Subtle Textures
+2. Neutral, Natural Colors and Subtle Textures

 “Everything in a spa is very subtle,” Kathleen says.
 “Natural, neutral colors and fine textures that aren’t in your face help add to the spa feeling.
 Also, avoid any accessories that are bright, shiny and in-your-face.”

-3. Include a Comfortable Seat
+3. A Comfortable Seat